wpilibsuite/GradleRIO/README.md

 GradleRIO will work with Eclipse or IntelliJ IDEA (for Java), and CLion or Visual Studio (for C++).
 Don't worry, you don't need an IDE if you don't want one, you can use Visual Studio Code, Notepad++, Sublime Text, Vim, or whatever you want, since all builds are done from the command line.

-## 2018 Beta
-Note: for 2018, the CTRE and NavX libraries are not yet released.
-The CTRE Phoenix library available on the Beta Teamforge page can be used manually, see [this example](BETA_CTRE.md) for info.

 ## Commands
 Windows Users: It is recommended to use Powershell instead of CMD.
 - ```./gradlew build``` will build your Robot Code